just-the-docs/just-the-docs/devops/DEVOPS.md

 **Purpose**

 The purpose of DevOps is to ensure that software is always deployed and tested reliably and automatically in a way that helps us and our customers.

 DevOps is the practice of writing code and configurations to accomplish this.

+**Scope**

+This root page introduces the areas we call DevOps at Countable, from standards and conventions, to specific tools, release management, and information security.

 ## Goals of DevOps